miker704/Strife/patches.md

   Here these records indicate that user of id: 11 has blocked user of id: 10 hence the status of -1.
 For user of id: 10 the -2 indicates that user id:11 was the user that blocked them. however this is hidden from user id:10.
 If User id:10 decides to block user id: 11 it will swap to -1.

 - With new block relationships adjusted seeds for blocked users.
+- Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
+So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.

 ### Front-End Changes